-The Center for the Study of Liberal Democracy is pleased to announce its fifth annual undergraduate essay competition.
+The Center for the Study of Liberal Democracy is pleased to announce its seventh annual undergraduate essay competition.
 Each year, students are invited to submit essays on a timely question related to foundational freedoms and responsibilities in liberal democracies.

-For 2022, we invite responses to the question:
+For 2024, we invite responses to the question:

-Deadline: April 11, 2022
+Deadline: April 7, 2024

 Previous Competitions